Interested in The Queen's Medical Center's expansion plans?

 QHS leaders standing in new hospital room with bed, tv, and equipment

-HONOLULU – As Hawai‘i braces for another wave of COVID-19 cases, The Queen’s Health System (Queen’s) has taken a giant, proactive step to increase its ICU capacity.
+HONOLULU – As Hawai‘i braces for another wave of COVID-19 cases, The Queen’s Health Systems has taken a giant, proactive step to increase its ICU capacity.
 Capping an aggressive construction timetable, Queen’s today announced the completion of a new infectious disease unit on the Queen Emma Tower 9th Floor Diamond Head wing at The Queen’s Medical Center – Punchbowl.

 The new “Advanced Respiratory and Emerging Infectious Disease Unit” is modeled after scientifically-proven containment units and will set the standard in airborne and infectious disease control and treatment.
 It will provide the safest environment for patients and caregivers, help prevent the spread of the virus and protect the health of the community.